cwchentw/lightweight-cms/content/reference/setting.md

 * `$GLOBALS[SORT_SECTION_CALLBACK]` (project): Callback used to sort sections
 * `$GLOBALS[SORT_POST_CALLBACK]` (project): Callback used to sort posts

+See [this article](/howto/how-to-sort-sections-and-posts/) for information on writing sorting callbacks for sections and posts.

 ## Internal Parameters

+mdcms is flexible by design.
+Although these internal settings are seldom modified by end users, you may modify them to fit your own need.

+### Related to Index Files of Sections

 * `SECTION_INDEX` (project): Posts for sections

+### Related to Project Structures

 * `CONTENT_DIRECTORY` (project): Path of *content* directory
 * `THEME_DIRECTORY` (project): Path of *themes* directory
 * `PLUGIN_DIRECTORY` (project): Path of *plugins* directory